 A fun shorter packboating section would be the 8 miles from Putney to Tower Bridge, both with good transport links and passing all the classic London icons which people of my age will recognise from the idealised Thames TV logo (left) from the 1970s.
 Once the tide drops enough, exposing the sandy riverbed, taking out is easy enough with a packboat, even if it means climbing up a vertical ladder as we did last time (above).
 Elsewhere there are several steps or jetties.

 Just like their bikes and many other things, in southern France those Frenchies dig their recreational paddling.
-Unlike the UK they don’t care if it’s an inflatable, a canoe, kayak, packraft or two bin bags and a stick.
-An unlike the UK, no river permits or licenses are required; just adhere to sensible regs.
+Unlike the UK, they don’t care if it’s an inflatable, a canoe, kayak, packraft or two bin bags and a stick.
+An unlike the England and Wales, (see green box below) no river permits or licenses are required; just adhere to sensible regs.
 Add the fresh food, good camping, inexpensive ‘creaky stair’ hotels, great weather, natural spectacle, easy access by rail or bus, plus beautiful medieval villages with weekly markets and you’ve got a great packboating holiday with as much easy white water action as you like.

 Did I miss anything?
 Yes: the long-overdue second edition of Rivers Publishing’s guide which originally opened up this area’s potential to me.
-Generally aimed at ‘family’ canoeing, Best Canoe Trips in the South of France (formerly White Water Massif Central, 2002) has river descriptions so you don’t have to worry too much about what’s downriver.
-As a serious guidebook it could be better, but it’s all there is in English.
+Generally aimed at ‘family’ canoeing, Best Canoe Trips in the South of France has river descriptions so you don’t have to worry too much about what’s downriver.
+As a serious guidebook it could be better, so if you read French, Rivières Nature en France (right) has better maps and covers many more rivers France.

 Getting there from the UK The key airports to access the region include Clermont, Montpellier, Nimes, Lyon and Rodez with Easyjet, Ryanair and FlyBe, among others.
 Nimes is probably the most useful, but Easyjet (Lyon, Montpellier) has daily rather than weekly Ryanair flights with better prices when booked late.
 There are also fast TGV trains to Nimes via Paris, taking just 6-7 hours from London (red lines, left) but elsewhere or beyond, things slow down considerably as you head for the Massif (blue area on map, left), so it’s unlikely you’ll get to a river on the same day as leaving the UK.
 And while fast or slow, a train is a much more agreeable prospect than flying, even in summer and once you pay for baggage, budget airlines still work out much cheaper and as fast or faster, depending on where you start.

 Rivers Take your pick from the easy Dordogne and Vezere, more challenging but easily accessed Allier, a Herault day trip, Tarn, Ceze, Chassezac which joins the Ardeche.
 Then there’s the Gardon and little-known but slightly greasy Lardon.
 Come August the biggest danger on the Ardeche is getting nutted by an out-of-control plastic rental.
 In 2018 I did the Tarn again, from Florac all the way to Millau in a packraft, and a few weeks later the Allier too.
-Map below from the Best Canoe Trips… guidebook.
+Maps below from the Best Canoe Trips… and Rivières Nature guidebooks.

 Maps and river levels There’s a very good official website for live river levelshere with more about it here.
 For general mapsof France right down to 1:25k scale and beyond, IGN have an online portal to zoom in and view all their paper maps (right).
 As the Best Canoe Trips… guidebook says, they’re better than Google Maps.
 All that’s missing are markers identifying canoe chutes on the weirs.